Skip to content

 }

-First add a maximized white surface as the background.
+We'll replace that empty body with a maximized white surface acting as the background.

 rust